swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo add-apt-repository 'deb [arch=amd64,i386,ppc64el] http://nyc2.mirrors.digitalocean.com/mariadb/repo/10.2/ubuntu xenial main'
 ```
 ##### **Installing MariaDB**
-At the end of this installation, MariaDB will ask you to set your password, don't lose this!
+At the end of this installation, MariaDB will ask you to set your password.
+Don't lose this!
 ```
 sudo apt update && sudo apt install mariadb-server -y
 ```